 - A sternlight visible from a distance of at least two miles away.

 When you practice or operate between sundown and sunrise you must have the red/green and the white sternlight.

 All the law requires is that they have a light or torch (flashlight) that can be deployed for signaling if they are approaching another vessel or another vessel is approaching them.
 However, because of the nature of paddling inside the harbor our harbor master suggests an all-around white light that is constantly in the “on” position.
 Or even 2 headlamps (forward/rear facing) would be ok.

 The problem with flashlights is that they typically get put in the boat for compliance but are not used when they should be.
 In order for them to be used in a legal manner they have to be on and facing other vessels while underway.
-This is hard when it’s a 1 person vessel and they are concentrating on paddling (with 2 hands) instead of watching for boats coming out of the fairways to signal.
+This is hard when it’s a one person vessel and they are concentrating on paddling (with two hands) instead of watching for boats coming out of the fairways to signal.
 This is why we strongly suggest the bright all-around white light or dual headlamps